cvielma/Code4Venezuela/README.md

 2. Start AppKafka.java (just run the class which has a main method).
 3. Once AppKafka is started, run TwitterConnectUtil (once again run main method) to feed the stream.
 4. Run KafkaToMongoCosumer.java.
 This will save it to MongoDB
-5. You can check the data being written to Mongo by going to localhost:9000 and accessing de admin database, processedTweets colleciton.
+5. You can check the data being written to Mongo by going to localhost:9000 and accessing the admin database, processedTweets colleciton.

 You can uncomment the output via console line to see how the ingested tweets are tagged.